The Chesnut Tree

 Chestnut trees are prevalent in the Pyrenees, especially on the hillsides rising from valleys.
-Spread from top to bottom of a hillside, the trees blossom gradually prolonging the period of honey production.
+Spread from top to bottom of a hillside, the trees blossom gradually, prolonging the period of honey production.

 Chestnut flowers produce more nectar when temperatures are milder.
 Warmer temperatures « burn » the flowers.

-Often, Chestnut and Acacia trees are found in the same areas.
+Chestnut and Acacia trees are often found in the same areas.
 As the Chestnut Tree blooms right after the Acacia Tree, the beehives can be left in the same location for a longer period of time.

-In higher altitudes where pink heather is found amongst the Acacia and Chestnut trees, the combination of the three honeys gives us the famous Heather honey.
+In higher altitudes, where pink heather is found amongst the Acacia and Chestnut trees, the combination of the three honeys gives us the famous Heather honey.

-Taste our Chestnut honey
+Try our Chestnut honey

 Discover the origins of our other honeys :